The Admissions Process

 Finding the right school for each individual child is essential.
 More House School is the right fit for our pupils and supports them to overcome adversity and achieve fantastic success.
 However, it would be a mistake to assume More House is right for every boy.
 The admissions process is about sharing sufficient information to enable everyone – parents, child, professionals and the school – to make a decision whether a place at More House School is likely to yield success for the prospective pupil.

-We follow a comprehensive admissions process that ensures all involved in making the decision, especially the parents, have enough information to inform that decision.
+More House School has a comprehensive admissions process which ensures that all parties involved are fully informed.
 We follow the process carefully, step by step, and are not able to miss out any part of the process.
-This really is in the best interests of the child involved.
+This is in the best interests of the child involved.

-- Where a boarding place is requested by the parent(s), an overnight assessment consisting of at least two nights' stay in boarding will also be arranged prior to the offer of a place.
-This may take place at the same time as the initial assessment visit, or at a later date prior to the boy’s start date.
+NB Where a boarding place is requested by the parent(s), an overnight assessment will be arranged before a place is offered.
+This might be scheduled alongside the taster visit, or at a different time, prior to the pupil’s official start date.